kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ![Composite PNG image of the PNG on the left, and JPEG on the right.]({attach}images/text-only-both-600-dpi-cairo.png){#fig:text-only-both width=80%}

-*@fig:text-only-both does not reveal any degradation in quality after conversion from PNG to JPEG.
+The right sub-image of +@fig:text-only-both does not reveal noticeable degradation in quality after conversion from PNG to JPEG, and back to PNG again.
 Note also that the file size of the _composite_ PNG image is smaller than the file size of the _single_ JPEG image.

 ### PNG versus JPEG